tc39/proposal-smart-pipelines/readme.md

 assigned with a value (`# = 3` is a syntax error).
 Instead, the topic reference is implicitly, lexically bound only within pipeline bodies.

-### Explanation of conventions
-The term [“**topic**” comes from linguistics][topic and comment] and have precedent in prior programming languages’ use of “topic variables”.

-The term “**head**” is preferred to “**topic expression**” because, in the future, the [topic concept could be extended to other syntaxes such as `for`][possible future extensions to the topic concept], not just pipelines.

-In addition, “head” is preferred to “**LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions], which may be confusing.
-However, “topic expression” and “LHS” are still fine and acceptable, if not imprecise, names for a pipeline’s head.

-The term “**topic reference**” is preferred to the phrase “**topic variable**” because the latter is a misnomer.
-The topic reference is *not* a variable identifier.
-Unlike variables, it cannot be manually declared (`const #` is a syntax error), nor can it be assigned with a value (`# = 3` is a syntax error).

-“Topic reference” is also preferred to “**topic placeholder**”, to avoid confusion with the placeholders of another TC39 proposal – [syntactic partial application][].
-These placeholders (currently denoted by nullary `?`) are of a different nature than topic references.
-Instead of referring to a single value bound earlier in the surrounding lexical context, these **parameter placeholders** act as the parameter to a new function.
-When this new function is called, those parameter placeholders will be bound to multiple argument values.

-The term “**body**” is preferred instead of “**RHS**” because “topic” is preferred to “LHS”.
-However, “RHS” is still a fine and acceptable name for the body of the pipeline operator.

-“**Bare style**” can also be called “**tacit style**”, but the former is preferred to the latter.
-Eventually, certain [possible future extensions to the topic concept][] may enable [tacit programming][] even without using bare-style pipelines.

 </details>

 ## Grammar